raj-msn/Port_Tariff.AI/README.md

   }
 }
 ```
+*The request body if `null` or omitted, all available tariffs will be calculated*

 ---
 ## ☁️ Deployment

 This application is deployed on **Render** using its Docker container runtime.
 The deployment is automatically triggered by pushes to the `master` branch of the source GitHub repository.